How do you narrow it down just the basics, especially if you are first time parents?

 - Swaddling/Receiving Blankets

 Nursery Furniture and Items

 I had gotten a CoSleeper basket similar to SwaddleMe By Your Side Sleeper.
-We didn’t even use the crib so much as I was breastfeeding every 2-3 hours in the newborn period, and she continued like that until she was about 4 months before we put the crib next to our bed.
+We didn’t even use the crib so much as I was breastfeeding every 2-3 hours in the newborn period, and we continued to co sleep until she was about 4 months before we put the crib next to our bed.
 It was helpful to have a crib to put her there some days to help her get use to the crib.